stephanemartinw/responsible-wordpress-with-tachyons/README.md

 * WYSIWYGET text widget

-These elements use custom post types (so the content management is easy within WP's administration), with overridable templates using layout and display variations that you can easily and fully customize with tachyons classes.
+### Tools

+* Google Analytics
+* SEO (custom title and meta description management)
+* Sitemap (XML)

-They also propose each a shortcode to be used in pages and templates.
+These elements propose each a shortcode to be used in pages and templates.

 New elements are currently developed and will be added as soon as possible :
 * Portfolio